-My journey to my specialties
+My journey to my find my expertise niche

 My PhD research project was inspired by this group.

 Prior to 1994 in Australia, the gluten free food standard contained wheat starch and malt, hence the approved gluten free diet also contained wheat starch and malt.
 About half of the volunteers had already removed these ingredients and half had not.
 We removed all known residual gluten foods from the diet and 3 months later noted any outcomes of this change.
 Five people became symptom free and did not require further diet changes.
 Everyone else then began a food investigation protocol looking for possible non-gluten food triggers for their continuing symptoms.
 All but 2 who did this protocol, found non-gluten food triggers for their continuing symptoms.

 This highlights that food is complicated and what you think is causing symptoms may not actually be what you are reacting to.